-The project in Chester, which was designed by Matt Brook from Broadway Malyan’s Liverpool studio, was one of six projects from across the globe that were commended for the WAN Metal in Architecture Award 2015.
+The project in Chester was one of six projects from across the globe that was commended for the WAN Metal in Architecture Award 2015.

 The six projects were chosen from a long list of 25 by a panel of judges that included representatives from John McAslan + Partners, Hawkins Brown and Arup.
 The judges praised the positive contribution the project made to its location, providing a sustainable building within a wider regeneration masterplan with the bronze metal cladding, coupled with the expressed structural elements, clearly referencing the industrial heritage of the site.